jfields4733/Jordan/-3AndNand/README.md

 EDIF (Electric Design Interchange Format)  captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
 They both have to make money. *Summarize this wikipedia article  on the death of [EDIF](https://en.wikipedia.org/wiki/EDIF) standards in less than 200 words:*

+There was an inherent challenge in coming up with a standard for naming netlists and schematics in order to offer the bests products from each of the EDA companies.
+The companies did not want to put forth the resources in order to standardize the practice because it would hurt their bottom line due to the fact that they would lose the forced loyalty and consistency of their longtime costumers.
+Customers were upset because they were unable to use the best features from each company, rather they were forced to prioritize the feature they wanted most and live with the mediocrity of the company's other features.
+Over time, the EDA companies worked with the consumers enough to create EDIF, but not enough to make it well.
+Most problems stemmed from the ambiguity in EDIF making it hard to either convert your designs into or out of EDIF.
+EDIF gave way to some descendants after it became too large to handle.

 This course is asking you to document circuits first with the port diagram and then screen shots of Vivado and finally a discussion of testing.
 You are in the role of an engineering using Vivado on a project. *Which verilog version of the project_1 circuit (simple or complex) should be entered into Vivado?
 When is a more complex circuit a good thing and a simplified, reduced circuit a bad thing?*

+The simple version of the circuit should be entered into Vivado so that it can save resources.
+A complex circuit is a good thing when there is a specific way the circuit must be constructed that Vivado will not understand and potentially cut purposeful parts of the circuit design.